SERVICE

 Supervisorial District 5 and Supervisorial District 7 Small Businesses $3,000 and $4,000 award

-If your business is located in Supervisorial District 5 or Supervisorial District 7 you may be eligible for additional Vandalism Relief Funding allocated by your District Supervisor.
+If your business is in District 5 or District 7, you may qualify for extra Vandalism Relief Funding from your District Supervisor.
 Businesses in these districts may qualify for up to $4,000 based upon location of the business and receipts submitted.
 If you are located in Districts 5 or 7 and have incurred costs above $3,000 or $4,000 for repairs of damage, please submit the following:

 Acceptable proof of damage for the $3,000 grant: